 Motor testers measure the performance of motors to ensure they are efficient and safe.
 The equipment is automatic, performing a sequence of steps to determine whether the demonstrated capabilities of the motor are acceptable.
 The majority of motor testers are used with electric motors.

 Quick links to Motor Testers Information

-Motor testers are used to determine if repairs are necessary and to perform maintenance and troubleshooting in order to minimize downtime and avoid repair costs.
-A routine test can help maintain the motor's efficiency so that the lifespan of the equipment will be extended.
-Motor testers have a variety of operating procedures to perform electric motor impulse testing, motor rotation testing, wound rotor motor testing, electric motor insulation resistance testing and more.
+Motor testers are used to determine if repairs are necessary and to perform maintenance and troubleshooting to minimize downtime and avoid repair costs.
+A routine test can help maintain a motor's efficiency so the lifespan of the equipment will be extended.
+Motor testers have a variety of operating procedures to perform electric motor impulse testing, motor rotation testing, wound rotor motor testing, and electric motor insulation resistance testing.
 This equipment can operate offline without a power supply or online with applied power and a running motor.
-Depending on the application, motor testers may be portable, standalone or installed in the equipment being tested.
-Because of the widespread usage of both gas and electric motors, motor testers are very important to many industries.
+Depending on the application, motor testers may be portable, standalone, or installed in the equipment being tested.
+Because of the widespread usage of both gas and electric motors, motor testers are important to many industries.
 Production and manufacturing companies rely on functioning and efficient motors for every process that requires power or motion.
 These machines may also be used for vehicles.